-How to make Instant Pot Pepper & Mango Fajitas:
+How to Make Instant Pot Mango Fajitas

+These Mango Fajitas couldn’t be easier!
 Start making the Instant Pot Pepper & Mango Fajitas by slicing all the ingredients.
 Cut the mangos in chunks and the peppers in strips.
 I prefer the strips to be halved but if you prefer long strips it all works the same.
 Same with the onions, quarter and then thinly slice.

 Next, combine all the seasonings in a small bowl.

 Set the pressure cooker to sauté mode on high and heat the oil.
 Add the onions and cook to soften for a few minutes.
 Add the seasonings and remaining ingredients.
 Seal the pressure cooker and set to manual high pressure for 5 minutes.
 Allow a natural pressure release of 5 minutes and then quick release any remaining pressure.

 - Flavor: Mangoes are naturally sweet and juicy, which can provide a delicious contrast to the savory and spicy flavors of fajita ingredients like peppers and onions.
 The combination of sweet and spicy can create a unique and flavorful dish.

 - Nutrition: Mangoes are packed with nutrients like vitamin C, fiber, and antioxidants.
 Adding mango to your fajitas can increase the nutritional content of the dish and provide a boost of vitamins and minerals.

 - Variety: If you’re looking for a new and interesting way to enjoy fajitas, mango fajitas can provide a refreshing change of pace.
 They can also be a great option for vegetarians or those looking to cut back on meat, as they can be made with grilled mango as the main ingredient.